Leonorus

 Saint Leonorus (or Leonorious, Leonorius, Léonor, Lunaire; died 560) was a Welsh monk who was active in Brittany.

 Life

-Saint Leonorius was born in Wales, son of King Hoel I and Saint Koupaïa (Pompeia of Langoat).
+Saint Leonorus was born in Wales, son of King Hoel I and Saint Koupaïa (Pompeia of Langoat).

 He was consecrated as a bishop by Saint Dubricius.

 He founded a monastery at Pontual to the south of Loctudy, Brittany.

 He is said to have hung his coat on a sunbeam.